 What Causes Macular Edema?

-- Certain genetic disorders, such as retinoschisis or retinitis pigmentosa
+- Hereditary/genetic disorders (passed from parent to child), such as retinoschisis or retinitis pigmentosa.

 - Inflammatory eye diseases.
 Conditions like uveitis, where the body attacks its own tissues, can damage retinal blood vessels and cause swelling of the macula.

 - Medication.
 Certain drugs have side effects that can lead to macular edema.

 - Eye tumors.
 Both benign and malignant tumors can lead to macular edema.